ExpressLRS/Docs/docs/software/toolchain-install.md

     !-DAUTO_WIFI_ON_INTERVAL="40"

-Note: use the `!` operator to superseed defines already defined in `user_defines.txt` to avoid compiler warnings.
+Note: use the `!` operator to supersede defines already defined in `user_defines.txt` to avoid compiler warnings.